duleorlovic/aws_tips/README.md

 deprecated.
 Object size max 5 TB (upload using console is 160GB).
 Number of objects is unlimited.
-For upload bigger than 100MB you should use multipart upload and AbortIncompleteMultipartUpload lifecycle rule https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html Objects consits: key (uniq in bucket), version ID, value, access control info and metadata (like key value pairs, for example content-type, can not be changed
+For upload bigger than 100MB it is recommended (bigger than 5GB required) to use multipart upload and AbortIncompleteMultipartUpload lifecycle rule https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html Objects consits: key (uniq in bucket), version ID, value, access control info and metadata (like key value pairs, for example content-type, can not be changed